marcosmoraisjr/marcosmoraisjr/README.md

 #### 💡 Featured Projects:

+Certainly!
+Here's the translation:

-1. During my tenure at the High-Performance Computing Laboratory (<a href="http://lacad.uefs.br/">LaCAD</a>), I participated in a research project called <a href="https://pathospotter.bahia.fiocruz.br/#/team">Pathospotter</a>.
-In this project, I applied computer vision techniques to assist in nephropathology diagnosis, specifically focusing on developing a semi-automatic method for estimating interstitial fibrosis from digital images of renal biopsy slides.
-My contribution involved developing APIs and RESTful clients using the Python language and various image processing libraries.
-Additionally, I was responsible for implementing the (<a href="https://cytomine.com/about">Cytomine</a>). platform within the project.
-This integration addressed a long-standing issue related to annotating areas of interest in large-sized images.
+1. **Pathospotter Project**: During my stay at the High-Performance Computing Laboratory ([LaCAD](http://lacad.uefs.br/)), I participated in the research project called [Pathospotter](https://pathospotter.bahia.fiocruz.br/#/team).
+In this project, I applied computer vision techniques to assist in nephropathology diagnosis, specifically focusing on developing a semi-automatic method to estimate interstitial fibrosis from digital images of renal biopsy slides.
+Additionally, I was responsible for implementing the [Cytomine](https://cytomine.com/about) platform within the project, addressing a long-standing issue related to annotating areas of interest in large images.

-2. Development of a layered application generator for C# + SQL SERVER, accelerating development.
+2. **API and RESTful Client Development**: My contribution involved developing APIs and RESTful clients using the Python language and various image processing libraries such as OpenCV.

-3. Successful implementation of the WinThor management system from TOTVS.
+3. **Successful Implementation of the WinThor Management System**: I successfully implemented the WinThor management system from TOTVS.

-4. Creation of a Corporate Portal that increased conversion by 30%
+4. **Creation of a Corporate Portal**: I developed a Corporate Portal that increased conversion by 30%.

-5. Collaboration in the development of the management system for clinical analysis laboratories (GENESIS) and project and implementation of a Commercial Management System (FUSION WEB).
+5. **Collaboration on Management Systems**: I also collaborated on the development of the management system for clinical analysis laboratories (GENESIS) and the design and implementation of a Commercial Management System (FUSION WEB).

 #### 🔧 Technical Skills: